seank3058/portfolio/README.md

-Collection of projects demonstrating basic methods in machine learning, data science, data pre-processing, and analytics
+Collection of projects demonstrating basic methods in machine learning, data science, data pre-processing, and analytics.

 ---